-NOTE 11.
+NOTE 8.
 COMMITMENTS AND CONTINGENCIES

 From time to time, the Company may become involved in various claims and legal actions arising in the ordinary course of business.
-Management is not aware of any reported or unreported contingencies at December 31, 2011.
+Management is not aware of any reported or unreported contingencies at December 31, 2010.

-NOTE 12.
+NOTE 9.
 SUBSEQUENT EVENTS

-Subsequent events were evaluated through March 27, 2012, the date which the financial statements were available to be issued, and Orchid has determined that no events occurred subsequent to December 31, 2011 that require disclosure.
+Subsequent events were evaluated through May 3, 2011, the date which the financial statements were available to be issued, and Orchid has determined that no events occurred subsequent to December 31, 2010 that require disclosure other than as described below.